giantswarm/docs/src/content/platform-overview/multi-tenancy/index.md

 <div class="well disclaimer">

 <i class="fa fa-warning"></i> This article covers organizations as defined in the [Management API]({{< relref "/platform-overview/management-api" >}}).
-These are replacing the organizations as used with the [REST API]({{< relref "/use-the-api/rest-api/index.md">}}).
-Please make sure you read the details about this transition carefully, especially the [roadmap](#roadmap) section, to understand the ramifications for you and your end users.
+These are replacing the organizations formerly used with the [REST API]({{< relref "/use-the-api/rest-api/index.md">}}).
+Existing users of the REST API should be aware of this transition.

 </div>

 ## Introduction

-Organizations are a means to organize resources like clusters and apps in a way that different entities are isolated from each other.
-You can use organizations to separate resource for different projects, business units, teams etc. within the same Giant Swarm management cluster.
+_Organizations_ are a means to organize resources like clusters and apps in a way that different entities are isolated from each other.
+You can use organizations to separate resources for different projects, business units, teams, etc., within the same Giant Swarm management cluster.

-The organization concept makes use of some well-known building blocks of Kubernetes in the [management api]({{< relref "/platform-overview/management-api" >}}), such as:
+The organization concept makes use of some well-known building blocks of Kubernetes in the [Management API]({{< relref "/platform-overview/management-api" >}}), such as:

 - Namespaces
 - Role based access control (RBAC)